fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/advanced_award_search/spending_over_time.md

 This route takes award filters, and returns spending by time.
 The amount of time is denoted by the "group" value.

 ### Request
 group: the unit of time that awards are aggregated by.
 You must use one of: month, quarter, fiscal_year.

 filters: how the awards are filtered.
 The filter object is defined here.

+subawards: boolean value.
+True when you want to group by Subawards instead of Awards.
+Defaulted to False.

 [Filter Object](../search_filters.md)